Kal-Sel/Nobel-Prize-Power-BI-Analysis/README.md

 ## Motivation

-Since I want to become a data analyst, I try to gain experience through a diversity of open source projects.
+Since I want to exceed my analytics skills and knowledge, I try to gain experience through a diversity of open source projects.
 On that path, I am using different tools and techniques to gain insights and eventually solve real world problems.
 A couple of days ago I've stumbled upon Microsofts' __Power BI__ so I decided immediately that I want to do a project with it.
 Since the Nobel Prize Awards were taking place at that time, I was thinking that a Nobel Prize Analysis would be a good start with Power BI.

 ## Description